U.S. to execute first Black man since resumption of federal death penalty | Law-Order

 The American Civil Liberties Union has said that the teenaged Vialva was unfairly tried as an adult and circulated a video of Vialva this month speaking from prison about racial disparities.
 "The death penalty has been used disproportionately against Black people for decades," Vialva says in the video.
 "People are unaware that many of us here were arrested before we were old enough to drink."

-According to court records, Vialva and his accomplices were looking for someone to rob when they found Todd Begley using a payphone at a convenience store, and he agreed to give them a ride in his car.
-In the back seat, Vialva pulled out a gun and ordered Begley and his wife to get into the car's trunk.
-After forcing Begley to disclose his PIN, Vialva withdrew cash from Begley's account at an ATM, though there was less than $100 on deposit.
+According to court records, Vialva and his accomplices were looking for someone to rob when they found Todd Bagley using a payphone at a convenience store, and he agreed to give them a ride in his car.
+In the back seat, Vialva pulled out a gun and ordered Bagley and his wife to get into the car's trunk.
+After forcing Bagley to disclose his PIN, Vialva withdrew cash from Bagley's account at an ATM, though there was less than $100 on deposit.
 He used the cash to buy fast food and cigarettes, among other items.
-During the several hours they spent in the trunk, the Begleys could be heard telling their kidnappers to embrace Christianity.
+During the several hours they spent in the trunk, the Bagleys could be heard telling their kidnappers to embrace Christianity.